lgbrownjr/ser2bt-bridge/README.md

 Another benefit of using Bluetooth is that you don't have to worry about finding its IP address, you just open a putty serial connection, and presto, you are connected.
 #### How it works at a high level:
 Once you complete the installation, one would need to pair their laptop to it, during that process, a com port is assigned to the paired raspberry pi.
-Usually, that is saved in a profile, so that going forward, one just needs to open thir favourite terminal program, and select their "bt serial" profile, and they're connected.
+Usually, that is saved in a profile, so that going forward, one just needs to open their favorite terminal program, and select their "bt serial" profile, and they're connected.

-From there, the pi will determin if you are attatching to it via bluetooth, and since you are, it will try to determin if the pi is connected serially to a device, or not.
-If the Pi is, it will "bridge" you through, using GNU screen.
-If not, the pi will politly let you know, and exit to the bash terminal.
+From there, the pi will determine if you are attaching to it via bluetooth, and since you are, it will try to determine if the pi is connected serially to a device, or not.
+If the Pi is connected, it will "bridge" you through, using GNU screen.
+If not, the pi will politely let you know, and exit to the bash terminal.

 Some things to think about while you are happily administering your switch, router, or whatever.
-If you are using that devices USB for power, and decide to reboot it, your pi will most likely un-graciously reboot as well.
-This is not good as your pi's sd card will eventaully become corrupted, and stop working.
+If you are using that devices USB for power, and decide to reboot the connected device, your pi will most likely un-gracefully reboot along with it.
+This is not good as your pi's SD card will eventually become corrupted, and stop working.
 There are two ways around this:
-1. Add a battery backup, to allow the pi to weather those reboots:  One of the options is to attatch a ups_lite.
+1. Add a battery backup, to allow the pi to weather those reboots.
 This will allow the pi to be moved around between closets, or devices without powering it down, and back up.
+See below for more details.
 2. Turn on *Overlay FS*.
-This basically, turns your PI's sd card into a read only drive, so the risk of corrupting your sd card goes way, way down.
+This basically, turns your PI's sd card into a read only drive, so the risk of corrupting your SD card goes way, way down.
 The down side is that you need to turn *Overlay FS* Off to update it or save files, then turn it back on.
 Still testing this feature to see how well it works over the long run.

-Finally, once done, press <CTRL> + A, then \ to exit GNU Screen, then `sudo poweroff -p` to properly shut the bridge down.
+Finally, once done, press `<CTRL>` + `A`, then `\` to exit GNU Screen, then `sudo poweroff -p` to properly shut the bridge down.

 ## Setup:
-Before we begin, please understand that everything in this repository is a work in progress...  :)
 ### Base setup:
 The following steps will guide you through the process getting this system to work from just after everything is unboxed, to the point where this works in its base form - that is the raspberry pi zero, by itself acting as a bluetooth to serial bridge.
 We will be using headless installation method, so you will not need a keyboard, mouse, or monitor.
-#### Parts neeeded for this phase:
+#### Parts needed for this phase:
 In order to get the service to work, without any of the two options: UPS backup, or status screen, you will need:
 - A Raspberry Pi Zero *W* - at a minimum, but if you don't like soldering, and have at least a desire to expand, get the Raspberry Pi Zero *WH* instead
 - An SD card with a minimum of 8G.
 Actually, you can get smaller, but for the price, 8G or 16G is a good choice.